Each lung is made up of 2 or 3 sections called lobes. A lobectomy is the surgical removal of one of these sections from the lung.

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and vomitingPain that you cannot control with the medications you have been givenCough, shortness of breath, or chest painCoughing up yellow, green, or bloody mucusPain and/or swelling in your feet, calves, or legs
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and vomitingPain that you cannot control with the medications you've been givenCough, shortness of breath, or chest painCoughing up yellow, green, or bloody mucusPain and/or swelling in your feet, calves, or legs

 Call for emergency medical services right away for: Sudden chest painSudden shortness of breath